Consensys/UniversalToken/README.md

 ### ERC1400

-ERC1400 has an additional feature on top of ERC77 properties: the partial fungibility property.
+The [ERC1400](contracts/ERC1400.sol) has an additional feature on top of ERC777 properties: the partial fungibility property.
 This property allows to perform corporate actions, like mergers and acquisitions, which is essential for financial assets.

 The original submission with discussion can be found at: [github.com/ethereum/EIPs/issues/1411](https://github.com/ethereum/EIPs/issues/1411).

 We've performed a few updates compared to the original submission, mainly to fit with business requirements + to save gas cost of contract deployment:
- - Compatibility with ERC777 as all ERC777 properties are required for financial asset tokenization business requirements (incl. send/receive hooks and ERC820 which are used to ensure transfer atomicity).
+ - Compatibility with ERC777 as all ERC777 properties are business requirements for financial asset tokenization (incl. send/receive hooks and ERC820 which are used to ensure transfer atomicity).
- - Modification of view functions ('canTransferByPartition', 'canOperatorTransferByPartition') as consequence of our certificate design choice: the view functions need to have the exact same parameters as 'transferByPartition' and 'operatorTransferByPartition' in order to be in measure to validate the certificate's validity.
+ - Modification of view functions ('canTransferByPartition', 'canOperatorTransferByPartition') as consequence of our certificate design choice: the view functions need to have the exact same parameters as 'transferByPartition' and 'operatorTransferByPartition' in order to be in measure to confirm the certificate's validity.
  - Removal of controller functions ('controllerTransfer' and 'controllerRedeem') and events ('ControllerTransfer' and 'ControllerRedemption') to save gas cost of contract deployment.
-Those controller functionnalities are already included in 'transferByPartition' and 'redeemByPartition' functions.
+Those controller functionnalities have been included in 'transferByPartition' and 'redeemByPartition' functions instead.
- - Split of ERC1400 functions into 2 interfaces (IERC1410 for asset transfers logic + IERC1400 for asset issuance/redemption logic) for better readability.
+ - Split of ERC1400 functions into 2 interfaces (IERC1410 for asset transfer logic + IERC1400 for asset issuance/redemption logic) for better readability.

 ERC1400 is compatible with ERC777 and can be made compatible with ERC20 (see [ERC1400ERC20.sol](contracts/token/ERC20/ERC1400ERC20.sol)).
 This backwards compatibility property offers interoperability, as ERC20 tokens are compatible with most existing exchange platforms.